M.SC. IN ECONOMIC AND SOCIAL HISTORY

 The MSc in Economic and Social History is run jointly with the Department of Economics and the Faculty of History.

 This one-year specialist course offers a unique framework for research training in economic and social history.
-It offers a wide range of options and allows you to specialise in economic and/or social history, or historical demography, although the boundaries between these areas are deliberately permeable.

-This course is intended to introduce you to the wide variety of methods used in the study of economic and social history, as well as to the subject itself.
-The core qualifying papers provide an opportunity to evaluate a range of different approaches; they impart a common language, and create a close and friendly community, in which ideas are shared, and strong personal ties are forged, developing a community that provides a base from which to venture out and experience the intellectual, social, and cultural rewards of Oxford.
+This course offers a unique framework for research training in economic and social history.
+You will be introduced to a wide variety of methods used in the study of economic and social history, as well as to the subject itself.
+The core papers provide an opportunity to evaluate a range of different qualitative and quantitative methodological approaches; they impart a common language, and create a close and friendly community, in which ideas are shared, and strong personal ties are forged, developing a community that provides a base from which to venture out and experience the intellectual, social and cultural rewards of Oxford.

 COURSE STRUCTURE